‘E oho rangatahi, maranga mai’

 Tūrangawaewae Marae

-TupuOra is honoured to contribute to the inaugural coronation celebration of Te Arikinui Kuini Nga wai hono i te po through its flagship initiative, Ako Ararau.
+TupuOra was honoured to contribute to the inaugural coronation celebration of Te Arikinui Kuini Nga wai hono i te po, through its flagship initiative Ako Ararau, that featured as part of the coronation itinerary.

-TupuOra is honoured to contribute to the inaugural coronation celebration of Te Arikinui Kuini Nga wai hono i te po through its flagship initiative, Ako Ararau.
+TupuOra was honoured to contribute to the inaugural coronation celebration of Te Arikinui Kuini Nga wai hono i te po, through its flagship initiative Ako Ararau, that featured as part of the coronation itinerary.

 WHĀNAU KEYNOTES